vincentchachere/osticket-prereqs/README.md

 - You should see the 'Successfully Ceated Resource Group Notification' in the top right corner of your screen.

-- Click 'Refresh' if you dont see your Resource Group, then..
+- Click: `Refresh` if you dont see your Resource Group, then..

-- Click your resource group 'RG-osTicket' to enter into the next part of this lab.
+- Click your resource group `RG-osTicket` to enter into the next part of this lab.

 <img width="1509" alt="3C89D03C-0D84-4484-BFD6-79D2FBDF9012" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/e2981d35-3f56-4b35-a47d-d2dafd1600a6"><br>